 Marriage Missions’ Editors Note: We’re concluding this article by giving you additional thoughts that may help in this battle of rebuilding trust:

-• This is advice given by Dr Phil McGraw (on the Dr. Phil Show Drphil.com, “You’re Not the Person I Married” aired 12/5/02) gave a husband who had an affair:
+• This advice is given by Dr Phil McGraw (on the Dr. Phil Show Drphil.com, “You’re Not the Person I Married” aired 12/5/02).
+Dr McGraw said this to a husband who had an affair:

-“I’m going to tell you, one guy to another, if you really want this marriage to work, you gotta get real with her, and you’ve got to get real with yourself, because you’re kind of trying to gloss this over a little bit and hope that it goes away, but let me tell you, my wife told me something a long time ago that I’ve never forgotten.
+“I’m going to tell you, one guy to another, if you really want this marriage to work, you gotta get real with her.
+And you’ve got to get real with yourself because you’re trying to gloss this over a little bit and hope that it goes away.
+But my wife told me something a long time ago that I’ve never forgotten.
 She said, ‘Women have a real long memory.’
 And you have, brick by brick by brick, constructed a wall between the two of you with your past behavior.
-And I’ll tell you what it takes, and if you hear not another word I say today, hear this, OK?
+And I’ll tell you what it takes; if you hear not another word I say today, hear this, OK?

 “The second thing—and this may be the most important—until she knows you have heard her, she will never, ever, ever get beyond what has happened.
 She needs to know that you get the gravity of what you have done.
 Until she gets to that place, she will never, ever, ever be anything but the picture of pain you’re looking at right now.”